-Languages are compulsory for students in Years 7-9 and become an elective subject from Years 10 -12.
-We are also currently trialling a suite of new innovative subjects, including Cultural Technologies and Language and Culture Studies.
+Languages are compulsory for students in Years 7-8 and become an elective subject from Years 9-12.
+We are also currently trialing a suite of new innovative subjects, including Cultural Technologies and Language and Culture Studies.
 Students studying a language have the opportunity to be involved in a range of excursions and activities as well as overseas Study Tours to Japan.
 Furthermore, we welcome a range of short and long term exchange students each year which students are able to host or become a 'buddy' for.
 Extracurricular clubs such as anime club are run each year based on student interest, and we aim to offer a range of opportunities to connect with students from our partner primary schools, such as participating in their Italian Day, or hosting students for a 'Try Languages @ Gleeson' Day.

 In Cultural Technologies, Year 8 students have the chance to study the regular Digital Technologies and Food and Textiles curriculum, taught in a second language (Japanese or Italian).
 Using this 'CLIL' teaching methodology increases students' language proficiency as they are exposed to this second language more often.
 Assignments focus on cultural aspects of the relevant country, for example, building a virtual world to replicate visiting a Japanese shrine, or making an animated presentation of how to make pasta.